SDK / API Reference

 In the `PostOptionsStage`, the user should be prompted with inputs to finalize their account setup after the OAuth flow.

-```json Example (Jira) theme={null}
+```javascript icon="js" Example (Jira) theme={null}

 {